ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 - 5 = Positive
 - 7 = Excellent

+When browsing the datasets by the italian Ministry of Education, University and Research (MIUR) containing school self-evaluations, the reasons behind school grades  are not clear-cut.
+The grades are accompanied by free-format entries, meant to be a space for schools to explain the grades.

+However, schools tend to use such free-format entries to describe the activities carried out during the academic year, with little explanation on how such activities may have had an impact on their performance.
+Similarly, schoold provide statistics about students performance without discussing the underlying reasons.

 This project aligns 1) the results of school evaluations for a.y.
 2016-2017; 2) the data related to school building certifications (especially habitability and earthquake resistance); 3) the geo-data about cultural institutions such as libraries and museums in the school surroundings.

-The aim is to find out whether building certification and nearby cultural institutions affects the results in school evaluations.
+The aim is to gain insights into the reasons behind school self-evaluations through data in order to find out whether building certification and nearby cultural institutions affects the results in school evaluations.

+The data used for this experiment come from MIUR (Ministry of Education, University and Research) and MiBACT (Ministry of Cultural Heritage and Activities).

 ## 3. Original datasets and mashup